 Once you’ve conquered the hairpin turns and reached the top of the range, take a break at the historic Eungella Chalet with its sweeping views of the valley below.
 Then continue on into the national park itself to Broken River.
 Spotting platypuses requires plenty of time and patience, but here you have a very good chance of seeing one of the most elusive of Aussie critters.
 There are three main spotting platforms, linked by a boardwalk through the rainforest.
 Surprisingly, the bridge that carries traffic over the river, while rather noisy, is also a good bet.
 Tiny streams of bubbles rising to the surface are the tell-tale sign that platypi are in the house…

 The second experience requires a much earlier start.
 The beach-loving agile wallabies and eastern grey kangaroos of Cape Hillsborough National Park, 40 minutes’ drive north of Mackay, have featured in big budget tourism campaigns and a Qantas onboard safety video.
-Drawn to the beach at dawn to feed on mangrove seed pods washed up on the shoreline, the rock star roos draw quite a crowd and are perfectly positioned for a photo with the sun rising in the background.
+Drawn to the beach at dawn to feed on mangrove seed pods washed up on the shoreline, the celebrity macropods draw quite a crowd and are perfectly positioned for a photo with the sun rising in the background.
 If you’re at a loose end afterwards, there are some wonderful walks to do in the area.
 Drop into the rustic Old Station Teahouse for lunch on the way back to town.

 Watch our video of this experience: